DSAR Cost: How Much Does Each Cost?

 We understand that you as a business may be limited in funding, which is why our outsourced compliance programs are affordable and offer top-of-the-line results that can enhance risk management and mitigate potential liabilities.

-Data privacy is continually evolving, and laws are changing over time and around the world.
-DSAR is only one of the many data protection rights that are under the General Data Protection Regulation (GDPR), as there are many other rules and regulations that must be followed.
+Data privacy law is continually evolving, and DSARs are only one of the many data protection rights that are under the General Data Protection Regulation (GDPR).
+There is also the right to rectify, erase, restrict, and more.

 What happens if a business fails to address a DSAR before the deadline?